Nissan Owners Notified of Recall on Stalling Issue in 2013 NV200s

 A Nissan spokesperson reassured owners of the recalled vehicles that no accidents or injuries had been associated with the malfunctioning part.
 The company's concern was that the wiring harness connecting part of the fuse to the battery terminal could lose its protective coating, which would allow the bare wires to touch the metal bracket holding the fuse.
 That could cause a short circuit and the battery terminal fuse to blow.
 In that event, the fuel pump would stop and stall the engine, the NHTSA said, which could cause an accident if it occurred during moving traffic conditions.

 Starting in mid-December, owners of NV200s who are covered in the recall will be notified by Nissan, and they will be able to visit their dealer for a repair of the wiring harness issue.
 Mechanics were being instructed by the automaker to reposition the harness and then put on a new protective coating, Nissan representatives said.

 Although Nissan worked with the NHTSA to alert owners in this case, some negligent manufacturers may allow car accidents to happen because of faulty equipment.
-In the event of a car crash because of a defective auto part, an attorney may be a valuable asset in the courtroom when it comes time to seek compensation for medical expenses and property damage.
+In the event of a car crash because of a defective auto part, a Waterbury injury attorney may be a valuable asset in the courtroom when it comes time to seek compensation for medical expenses and property damage.

 Source: Auto World News, "Nissan Recall: 2,500 2013 NV200 Vehicles called back stalling issues", Matt Mercuro, December 02, 2013